himanshusr/DevCommunity/README.md

 To run this project, you will need to add the following environment variables to your config/default.json file

-`"mongoURI": 'hfjdshfkhkadjghkaghkaghkaghdkghk'`
+`"mongoURI": "hfjdshfkhkadjghkaghkaghkaghdkghk"`

-`jwtSecret: 'fjdkhkjdghkjgshkgjhskgjhkhgdkshgkd'`
+`"jwtSecret": "hfjdshfkhkadjghkaghkaghkaghdkghk"`

-`githubToken: 'fjdkhkjdghkjgshkgjhskgjhkhgdkshgkd'`
+`"githubToken": "hfjdshfkhkadjghkaghkaghkaghdkghk"`

 ## Installation